OliverColeman/BSONify.jl/README.md

 Note here that we stored the array under the `"myArray"` key, so we retrieve the array using that key on the BSON document before passing it to `as_type`.

 ### Storing BSON documents as files or in a MongoDB
-To read and write data (BSON) from and to files or a MongoDB, see this [documentation for `Mongoc.jl`](https://felipenoris.github.io/Mongoc.jl/stable/tutorial/#Read/Write-BSON-documents-from/to-IO-Stream-1)
+To read and write data (BSON) from and to files or a MongoDB, see this [documentation for *Mongoc.jl*](https://felipenoris.github.io/Mongoc.jl/stable/tutorial/#Read/Write-BSON-documents-from/to-IO-Stream-1).

 ## License

 The source code for the package `Mongoc.jl` is licensed under the [MIT License](https://github.com/felipenoris/Mongoc.jl/blob/master/LICENSE).

-This repository distributes binary assets built from [mongo-c-driver](https://github.com/mongodb/mongo-c-driver) source code, which is licensed under [Apache-2.0](https://github.com/mongodb/mongo-c-driver/blob/master/COPYING).

 ## Alternative and related libraries